thee-premm/thee-premm/README.md

 - 👋 Hi, I’m Prem Kumar Kale
 - 👀 I’m interested in diving in new concepts
-- 🌱 I’m currently learning Fundamentals of DevOp world
+- 🌱 Currently Pursuing B Tech in IT in CEG Anna Universit, Chennai, Tamil Nadu
 - 💞️ I’m looking to collaborate on mutual Learning
-- 📫 How to reach me on Instagram, X @thee_premm
+- 📫 How to reach me-----Instagram, X : @thee_premm
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Managing hardlyt Both the things the CLasses and Coding
+- ⚡ Fun fact: Life is Fun until we know the that it is not